ibm-skills-network/portals-knowledgebase/docs/troubleshooting.md

 Make sure you've saved and submitted all of the graded problems.
 Please allow up to 1 hour for grades to update.

+## I cannot find my certificate for a completed course

+Not all courses issue certificates, check the progress or details page for the specific course to see if it does issue certificates.

 ## I finished a section but it's not showing as completed/green checkmark.

 Ensure that you have completed the content on the page: